leangjia/blender_docs/manual/glossary/index.rst

       Simulation of motion.

    Anti-Aliasing
-      Is the technique of minimizing :term:`aliasing`, by e.g. rendering multiple samples per pixel.
+      Is the technique of minimizing :term:`Aliasing`, by e.g. rendering multiple samples per pixel.

    Armature
-      An :term:`Object` consisting of :term:`bones <bone>`.
-Used to :term:`rig` characters, props, etc.
+      An :term:`Object` consisting of :term:`Bones <Bone>`.
+Used to :term:`Rig` characters, props, etc.

    Axis
       A reference line which defines coordinates along one cardinal direction in n-dimensional space.